shwethaj1104/Landing_page/README.md

 # Mobile view :

-In mobile view user will be able to see the following page.
+In mobile view, user will be able to see the following page.

 ![image](https://user-images.githubusercontent.com/107784718/228808062-cb85fd83-5339-47b6-84a9-93066e166fb5.png)